ehmicky/autoserver/README.md

 # Troubleshooting

   - Please use Node.js v7.9.0
   - Orphans are not currently handled (but this will be fixed).
-This means if you are trying to query or mutate a model which contains a foreign key to a non-existing model, the operation will crash.
+This means if you are trying to query or mutate a model which contains a foreign key to a non-existing model, the action will crash.
 E.g. this means that to delete a model, all other model referencing it must remove their foreign keys first, otherwise they won't be accessible anymore.